Back to home

 Key Points

-Construction work to convert the former Hotel Pol into a university residence in Sant Julià de Lòria will begin early next year, local government sources confirmed.
+Construction to convert the former Hotel Pol into a 70-room university residence in Sant Julià de Lòria will begin early next year, local officials confirmed on March 7.

-The parish council aims to launch an international tender for the project in the second quarter of this year, with the contract expected to be awarded by the end of 2026.
-The deal would cover both the building's renovation and its operation for 50 years, providing sufficient time for the winning company to achieve profitability.
+Parish authorities plan to issue an international tender for the project during the second quarter of this year, with the contract expected to be awarded by the end of 2026.
+The deal will cover the building's refurbishment and 50-year operation, providing the winning company sufficient time to recoup its investment.

-In recent months, officials have finalised details of the public tender.
-A working group involving the Sant Julià de Lòria council, the Andorran government, and the University of Andorra has completed a key feasibility study.
+A joint working group from the Sant Julià de Lòria council, the Andorran government and the University of Andorra has completed a feasibility study to draw bidder interest.
 "We have it ready to present publicly.
-We believe it is an essential step for the project to move forward," said the parish's leading councillor, Cerni Cairat.
+We believe it is an essential step for the project to move forward," said leading councillor Cerni Cairat.

 Share the article via